Johnie's Broiler: History

 While writing about the Southern California culture, writer Tom Wolfe wrote in the early 1960s that "They cruise around in their cars in Harvey’s huge parking lot, boys and girls, showing each other the latest in fashions, in cars, hairdos (male and female) and clothes in the Los Angeles Teenage... and Second-Generation Teenage... modes, Teenage Paris!
 Harvey’s Drive-in!".

-Harvey's was featured in the nationally distributed magazine Sports Illustrated.
-In its 1961 issue, the author wrote "A favorite in the Los Angeles area is Harvey's Broiler, a drive-in in the suburb of Downey.
-Here high school hot rodders gather to partake of the glorified "chubby," a double hamburger, gape at one another's cars and check on the latest fads.
-On weekend nights hundreds of cars jam the parking lot, and eager drivers waiting for a berth circle the block.
-Occasionally an impatient driver races his engine twice in rapid succession, sending a throaty whoom-whoom into the soft night air.
-Instantly other drivers respond in automatic litany.
-In the old days this ritual, called "rapping the engine," was a challenge to a street race."
+Harvey's was featured in the 1961 issue of Sports Illustrated, where it was described this way: